andkrau/digitalSignageGen/README.md

     This list should be comma separated and contain no spaces.

     todaysWhitelist
-    Which rooms to include in "today's events feed".
+    Which rooms to include in "today's events" feed.
 This list should be a subset of "roomWhitelist".
     This list should be comma separated and contain no spaces.

     todaysBlacklist
-    Which rooms to never include in "today's events feed".
+    Which rooms to never include in "today's events" feed.
     This list should be comma separated and contain no spaces.

     roomStaffWhitelist